Bechdel test

 The American cartoonist Alison Bechdel incorporated her friend's "test" into a strip in Dykes to Watch Out For.

 The Bechdel test (/'bɛkdəl/ BEK-dəl), also known as the Bechdel–Wallace test, is a measure of the representation of women in film and other fiction.
 The test asks whether a work features at least two women who have a conversation about something other than a man.
 Some versions of the test also require that those two women have names.

 A work of fiction passing or failing the test does not necessarily indicate the overall representation of women in the work.
 Instead, the test is used as an indicator of the active presence (or lack thereof) of women in fiction, and to call attention to gender inequality in fiction.

 The test is named after the American cartoonist Alison Bechdel, in whose 1985 comic strip Dykes to Watch Out For the test first appeared.
 Bechdel credited the idea to her friend Liz Wallace and the writings of Virginia Woolf.
 Originally meant as "a little lesbian joke in an alternative feminist newspaper", according to Bechdel, the test became more widely discussed in the 2000s, as a number of variants and tests inspired by it emerged.

 History

 Gender portrayal in popular fiction

-In a 1929 essay A Room of One's Own, Virginia Woolf wrote about the one-dimensional portrayal of women in contemporary fiction:
+In her 1929 essay A Room of One's Own, Virginia Woolf wrote about the one-dimensional portrayal of women in contemporary fiction:

 All these relationships between women, I thought, rapidly recalling the splendid gallery of fictitious women, are too simple. ...
 And I tried to remember any case in the course of my reading where two women are represented as friends. ...
 They are now and then mothers and daughters.
 But almost without exception they are shown in their relation to men.
 It was strange to think that all the great women of fiction were, until Jane Austen's day, not only seen by the other sex, but seen only in relation to the other sex.
 And how small a part of a woman's life is that ...